go as java | shira.at

 For Go I used the gin example from here with an added struct for greeting: https://github.com/gin-gonic/gin/blob/master/README.md#quick-start

-Both applications have the same speed on my machine (1100 req/s) and the same average response time (44ms) when I load tested them with apache benchmark (50 concurrent clients with 10000 requests).
+Both applications have the same speed (1100 req/s) and the same average response time (44ms) when load-tested with apache benchmark (50 concurrent clients with 10000 requests).

-The main difference: Java used 262.1MB of RAM and Go only used 8.7MB of RAM!
+The main difference that can be observed: Java used 262.1MB of RAM and Go only used 8.7MB of RAM!

-Another small difference: Go’s RAM usage was 2.9MB before the load test, while Java’s RAM usage was always at 262.1MB.
+(Golang’s RAM usage was 2.9MB before the load test, while Java’s RAM usage was always at 262.1MB)

 https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c